atk4/data/docs/persistence.md

 Loaded/saved data are always normalized unless the field value normalization is intercepted a hook.

-Final field flag that is worth mentioning is called :php:attr:`Field::readOnly` and if set, then value of a field may not be modified directly:
+Final field flag that is worth mentioning is called {php:attr}`Field::readOnly` and if set, then value of a field may not be modified directly:

 ```